What Do Custom Broker Do?

-Job Description & Duties Prepare customs documentation and ensure that shipments meet all applicable laws to facilitate the import and export of goods.
+Position Description Prepare customs documentation and ensure that shipments meet all applicable laws to facilitate the import and export of goods.
 Determine and track duties and taxes payable and process payments on behalf of client.
 Sign documents under a power of attorney.
 Represent clients in meetings with customs officials and apply for duty refunds and tariff reclassifications.
 Coordinate transportation and storage of imported goods.

-Customs Brokers state the following job skills are important in their day-to-day work.
+When polled, Customs Brokers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.